cs1302uga/cs1302-tutorials/github-setup.md

 1. Login to Nike.

-1. Execute the command below, replacing `your_email@uga.edu` with your `@uga.edu` email address.
+1. **Before you type the following command,** please note that it will prompt you to answer questions.
+Do **NOT** change any values when prompted -- simply press return until the command is finished executing. **Simply press return when asked for a password.**
-   Do **NOT** change any values when prompted -- simply press return until the command is finished executing.
+   With that in mind, please execute the command below, replacing `your_email@uga.edu` with your `@uga.edu` email address.

    ```
    $ ssh-keygen -t rsa -b 4096 -C "your_email@uga.edu"
    ```